(Amazon UK link) |

 The journey was a nightmare, but eventually Gladys arrived at her destination - untrained, uncertain, but full of enthusiasm.
 At first, she was treated with suspicion, but she learned the language, and began to dress and live like a Chinese woman.
 She showed tremendous courage in the face of great adversity.

-Having also read a biography of Gladys Aylward's life, I'm aware that poetic license was taken in several places, with the Christian element quite down-played.
+Having also read a biography of Gladys Aylward's life, I'm aware that poetic license was taken in several places, with the Christian element quite down-played in the film.
 Then there are a few totally fictional romantic moments added in the movie, presumably a requirement for popularity on the big screen in the 1950s.
-However, the whole it gives a good overview of her dramatic life story, which is well documented in many places.
+However, on the whole the whole it gives a good overview of her dramatic life story, which is well documented in many places.

 The acting is excellent, even if some of the accents are a little awry at times.
 The photography is stunning in places, and the many Chinese children are utterly delightful.
 It’s a fairly long film – about two and a half hours – but I found it enthralling, despite knowing the overall storyline.